Geometric formulas on Rumely's weight function and crucial measure in non-archimedean dynamics: Introduction

-Our aim is to contribute to the study of both $\MinResLoc_f$ and the $f$-{\itshape crucial tree} $\Gamma_{\supp\nu_f}$ spanned by the $f$-crucial set $\supp\nu_f=\sP^1\setminus w_f^{-1}(0)$ in $\sP^1$, not only by writing down $\ordRes_f$ in terms of the geometry of $(\sH^1,\rho)$ but also by giving a geometric formulas on $w_f$ and on $\nu_f$.
-We will refine some of principal results in Rumely \cite{Rumely13,Rumely14}, and also give a dynamical application of our geometric studies, refining Jacobs \cite[Theorem 5]{Jacobs14}.
+Our aim is to contribute to the study of both $\MinResLoc_f$ and $\Gamma_f$, not only by giving a {\em global} and {\em explicit} geometric expression of $\ordRes_f$ in terms of the geometry of $(\sH^1,\rho)$ but also by giving a geometric formulas for $w_f$ and $\nu_f$.
+We will refine some of principal results in Rumely \cite{Rumely13,Rumely14} (and the published version \cite{Rumely17} of \cite{Rumely14}), and also give a dynamical application of our geometric studies, refining Jacobs \cite[Theorem 5]{Jacobs17}.